US and Mexico flags beside a car representing cross-border vehicle import

 4. Port of Entry: Drive to a designated port like Otay Mesa.
 Declare your vehicle for import.

 5. CBP: Present all documents.
 CBP verifies the VIN and paperwork.
 If compliant, they will allow entry.
-You’ll pay import duties based on the car’s value.
+You’ll pay the 2.5% import duty based on the car’s value (unless it qualifies for a USMCA or returning-goods exemption).

 6. State DMV: Take CBP release papers and Mexican title to your local DMV.
 Pass a VIN inspection and emissions test (if applicable in your state for a vehicle of this age).
 Pay registration and sales tax.

-This scenario is generally straightforward, with main costs being import duties and state registration fees.
+This scenario is generally straightforward, with main costs being the 2.5% import duty and state registration fees.
+For a broader cost breakdown across different vehicle types, see our guide on how much it costs to import a car.

 Frequently Asked Questions (FAQ)

-Answer: The actual border crossing process can take anywhere from a few hours to a full day, depending on the port’s busyness and the complexity of your paperwork.
-After CBP release, getting US title and registration varies by state but typically takes a few days to a couple of weeks.
+The actual border crossing can take anywhere from a few hours to a full day, depending on the port’s traffic and how complete your paperwork is.
+After CBP releases the vehicle, getting a US title and registration varies by state but typically takes a few days to a couple of weeks.

-Q5: Can I buy a car in Mexico and have it shipped to the US?
+Can I buy a car in Mexico and have it shipped to the US instead of driving it?

-Q6: What if the car I want to import is a different model than what’s sold in the US?
+What if the car I want to import isn’t sold in the US at all?

 Conclusion